JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 ### Dumble ###
 Interesting to review the variety of dumble pedals available on reverb.
 Same review for brown sound pedals

+- $400 Steel String Slight Return or Cool Cat not sure [See here for a great tone from this pedal](https://www.youtube.com/watch?v=P_EnM0R_SpA&t=3311s)
 - Simble (Dumble)
 - Euphoria (Dumble)
 1. Malin Hand wired ALl Tube Dumble Clone preamp pedal (its a full dumble clone preamp in a box)